 Be honest: is email helping or harming your business?

-At its best email can be a highly convenient and cost-effective tool for marketing and customer service – but without a plan in place for managing it, your inbox can easily get out of control, creating unwanted stress and thwarting productivity.
+At its best, email can be a highly convenient and cost-effective tool for marketing and customer service.
+But, without a plan in place for managing it, your inbox can easily get out of control.
+This ends up creating unwanted stress and thwarting productivity.

 These tips will help you get a handle on using email strategically – and systematically – so you can operate a more efficient, customer-friendly business.

 Whether it’s work ethic, curiosity, or a desire to remain competitive, many business owners check their email constantly – and their business suffers for it.